Autonomous administrative divisions of China

 Chinese autonomous administrative divisions are associated with one or more ethnic minorities that are designated as autonomous within the People's Republic of China.
-These areas are recognized in the Constitution of the People's Republic of China and are nominally given a number of rights not accorded to other administrative divisions of China.
+These areas are recognized in the Constitution of China and are nominally given a number of rights not accorded to other administrative divisions of China.
 For example, Tibetan minorities in autonomous regions are granted rights and support not given to the Han Chinese, such as fiscal and medical subsidies.

 History

 Autonomous regions, prefectures, counties, and banners were established after communist takeover, following Soviet practice.
 At first, the nomenclature of these autonomous areas were somewhat confused, with autonomous regions appearing at the province, prefecture, county, and township levels.
 Eventually the nomenclature was standardized to the conventions used today.

 The first autonomous region to be established was Inner Mongolia, created within communist-held territory in 1947, two years before the establishment of the People's Republic.
 Xinjiang was converted from a province to an autonomous region in 1955.
 Guangxi and Ningxia followed in 1958, and the Tibet Autonomous Region was formally established in 1965.